Goblet Squat: The Ultimate Hypertrophy Exercise

 - The goblet squat is a lower body exercise that involves holding a weight close to the chest while performing a squat.

-- Goblet squats are beneficial for hypertrophy as they target the quadriceps, glutes, and hamstrings, promoting muscle growth and strength.
+- Goblet squats are beneficial for muscle growth, especially in the quadriceps, glutes, and hamstrings, promoting strength and development.

 - To perform the goblet squat correctly, hold a dumbbell or kettlebell close to the chest, keep the chest up, and lower down into a deep squat position.

-- Goblet squat variations include sumo goblet squats for inner thigh focus, and single-leg goblet squats for unilateral leg strength.
+- Goblet squat variations include sumo goblet squats for inner thigh focus, and single-leg goblet squats or split squats for unilateral leg strength.

 - Incorporate goblet squats into your workout routine by performing 3–4 sets of 8–12 reps, and gradually increasing the weight for progressive overload.